 A fuel pump is a part of an automobile that delivers fuel from the fuel tank to the carburetor or fuel injector of the internal combustion engine.

-This method is commonly used on carbureted motorcycles, where the tank is usually located directly above the engine, and on high-wing aircraft with fuel tanks in the wings.
+This method is commonly used in carbureted motorcycles, where the tank is usually directly above the engine.

 Types of Fuel Pumps